TULiberalArts/English/pages/home.md

     <div class="row row-wide">
       <div class="col m12 l4">{% include cards/card2-fixed.html
         title="Meet Our Faculty"
         content="Our faculty come from many backgrounds and are committed to teaching students to write with clarity, think deeply and innovatively, and to conduct research with curiosity and attention to detail.
-We prepare our students to engage the world knowledgeably and effectively, so that they may go on to lead rich lives as professionals, members of their communities and global citizens." image=""
+We prepare our students to engage the world knowledgeably and effectively." image=""
        button-link="/english/faculty/"
        button-text="Learn More" %}